 SANTA CRUZ, LAGUNA-.
 Leyte Sports Academy and ASEAN School Games record holder Karen Janario captures gold in the 200m dash during the 2015 Philippine National Open Athletics Championships here at the Laguna Sports Complex, Brgy.
 Bubukal, Sta.
 Cruz, Laguna.
 Official results and analysis to follow once we got the copies from the secretariat.

 Vincent Ramos takes the title from Jerry Belibestre

 One of the most talented Junior Long Jumpers in the country Jose Jerry Belibestre had a surprise loss in the Men’s Junior Long Jump competition.
 Hence Belibestre who has been unbeaten locally for the past two years wound up second.

-While it was Mark Vincent Ramos (Mapua) 5th in the NCAA, and 4th in the ASEAN School Games who stole the thunder from his much more prominent ASEAN School Games team mate.
-Ramos who is coached by National Coach Sean Guevarra leapt 6.92m, just outside his 7.02m personal best.
+While it was Mark Vincent Ramos (Mapua) 5th in the NCAA, and 4th in the ASEAN School Games who stole the thunder from his much more prominent ASEAN School Games teammate.
+Ramos who is coached by National Coach Sean Guevarra leaped 6.92m, just outside his 7.02m personal best.

 Belibestre is also looking forward to the SEA Youth and ASEAN School Games later this year

 In third place was Aristeo Dela Pena (Arellano) 4th in the NCAA who along with Jerry qualified for the ASEAN School Games in Brunei.
 His PB is 6.98M but he was only good for 6.72m.